viamrobotics/docs/docs/how-tos/sensor-module.md

 For example, `jessamy:weather:meteo_PM`.

 - You can find your organization namespace by going to your organization settings in the [Viam app](https://app.viam.com).
-- The repo name (family name) is the name of the GitHub repo where you will put your module code.
+- The repo name (also called family name) is generally the name of the GitHub repo where you will put your module code.
   Name it something related to what your module does.
 - Name your sensor based on what it supports, for example, if it supports a model of ultrasonic sensor called "XYZ Sensor 1234" you could call your model `XYZ_1234` or similar.